huggingface/text-generation-inference/docs/source/conceptual/guidance.md

 If you're not up to date, grab the latest version and let's get started!

+## How it works

+TGI leverages the [outlines](https://github.com/outlines-dev/outlines) library to efficiently parse and compile the grammatical structures and tools specified by users.
+This integration transforms the defined grammars into an intermediate representation that acts as a framework to guide and constrain content generation, ensuring that outputs adhere to the specified grammatical rules.

 ## Table of Contents 📚

 ### Grammar and Constraints